Bedrock-OSS/bedrock-wiki/docs/scripting/placement-prevention.md

 		{
 			// Minecraft native module - needed to use the "@minecraft/server" module "module_name": "@minecraft/server",
-			"version": "1.4.0-beta"
+			"version": "1.14.0-beta"
 		}
   ]
 }
 ```

 In our manifest, we have added script module.
 The `entry` is where our script file is stored.
-This is typically within the `scripts` folder of the behavior pack.
-The dependency allows us to use that script module in our script.
+This is within the `scripts` folder of the behavior pack.
+The dependency allows us to use the required script module in our code.

 <FolderView
 	:paths="[
 		'BP/manifest.json',
 		'BP/pack_icon.png',
-        'BP/scripts/index.js'
+        'BP/scripts/main.js'
 	]"
 />